vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-01-03-architecture-datomic-branching-reality.md

 <div style="text-align:center;"><img src="/img/multiverse.jpg" width="300px"></div>

-In this post, I'll present an architectural pattern for structuring Clojure and Datomic apps, playing a similar role as Dependency Injection in the Object-Oriented world.
+In this post, I'll present an architectural pattern for structuring Clojure and Datomic apps, playing a similar role to Dependency Injection in the Object-Oriented world.

 The big picture is that your application logic manipulates *universes*, which are mutable programmatic values with a `fork` operation, which essentially makes 2 diverging universes out of one.
-This 'fork' abstraction is made possible using one of Datomic's special powers: speculative writes.
+This 'fork' abstraction is analogous to forking branches in Git, and is made possible using one of Datomic's special powers: speculative writes.

 I've found this approach to make system-level tests very straightforward to write, and to play nicely with interactive development.
 Read on for more details.